Xmorelle/webpage/index.md

 ### Recent news

+- **01/2023** : Glad to announce, I'll have the privilege for this new year to join the editorial board of _Engineering Fracture Mechanics_ Journal as a junior Advisory Board Member.

 - **12/2022** : Go have a quick look at the **General audience media** section for a small ad on the novel work initiative in medical engineering developped in Lyon around building an artificial organ platform for medical devices validation through the MIMIMed project that I will co-manage with _Guilhem Rival_ (principal project carrier) from LGEF laboratory and _Rémy Gauthier_ from Matéis lab.

 - **11/2022** : Good news with 2 of our papers accepted for publication (see "**Publications**") with (i) the work of _Benoit Caprin_ on the rheological and mechanical behavior of thermoreversible physical organo-hydrogels based on polysaccharides, and (ii) the work of _Xavi Lacambra Andreu_ on the characterization and modelling of self-healing process (through macromolecular chain diffusion) occuring during 3D-printing by filament deposition.